-Homework will be assigned on at the beginning of each chapter.
-Homework assignments should be hand in the following week.
+Homework will be assigned on at the end of each chapter.
+Homework assignments should be handed in the following week class.
+Usually, one week time is given to finish about 10 problems from one chapter.
+2 or 3 out of 10 problems are randomly picked up for grading due to lack of enough teaching assistant graders.
 Each homework assignment will be worth 10 points.
 Late hand-in homework may receive up to 2 points off.
 Copy homework will be given zero point.